toniphan21/go-bf/README.md

 #### Hashing strategy

-This library has builtin 2 hasher with the same strategy:
+This library has builtin 2 hashers with the same strategy:

 - From the config we could know: `keySize` minimum key size (in bits) and `keyCount` number of hash function needed.
 - When BloomFilter calls `Hasher.Hash()` it passes `count` - number of keys array needed